Chamberlain tractors

 In subsequent years, Chamberlain produced a range of iconic larger tractors suited to broadland farming in Australia.
 These tractors are now popular for heritage tractor pulling contests, and feature their own national championships.

-An expansion and refit of the Welshpool Plant was undertaken in 1978.
-The Welshpool manufacturing site was redeveloped and a new office complex built in 1982, however by 1986 due to significant decline in demand, the manufacture of the famous Chamberlain tractors ceased.
+An expansion and refit of the Welshpool plant was undertaken in 1978.
+The Welshpool manufacturing site was redeveloped and a new office complex built in 1982, however by 1986 due to significant decline in demand, the manufacture of Chamberlain tractors ceased.

+In October 2024, a 5:1 scale sculpture of a 40K was unveiled at Carnamah, Western Australia, another of Australia's big things.

-John Deere Merger
+John Deere merger

-In 1970, the John Deere Company of America purchased a controlling interest in Chamberlain.
+In 1970, the John Deere company of America purchased a controlling interest in Chamberlain.

-During the 1980s, Chamberlain became a fully owned subsidiary of John Deere, thus trading as Chamberlain John Deere.
+During the 1980s, Chamberlain became a fully owned subsidiary of John Deere, and traded as Chamberlain John Deere.